Kroc/Paperclip/README.md

   Source files and scripts to generate the help file for the application

 * **mbm/**
-  "Multi BitMap file".
+  "Multi BitMap" files.
 The source files and scripts to generate the bitmap bundle that the application uses for its toolbar icons

-* **rsc/** The resource file defines the toolbars and menus in the app but is assembled separately from the main executable
+* **rsc/** The resource file defines toolbars, menus and dialogs in the app but is assembled separately from the main executable

 * **sis/** Scripts to generate the installer file (_".sis"_) for use on real EPOC32 devices